St Martin, Anguilla and St Barths Crewed Yacht Itinerary

 After breakfast, set sail to Anguilla and take in the unspoiled Caribbean in its element.
-This pristine island boasts charming villages, peaceful harbors and stunning stretches of white powdery beaches.
-At Flat Cap Point there’s excellent snorkeling under the cliffs, which is part of the Marine Park; the captain will obtain a permit to cruise in this location.
+This pristine island boasts charming villages, peaceful harbours and stunning stretches of white powdery beaches.
+At Flat Cap Point, there’s excellent snorkelling under the cliffs, which is part of the Marine Park; the captain will obtain a permit to cruise in this location.
 At sunset, watch the pelicans dive for a meal, or catch a view of the mating display of the endangered ocean tropic birds, that nest on the island.

 Day 3: Prickly Pear

 A short sail from Anguilla heading into the Atlantic Ocean is found the natural reserve of Prickly Pear Cays and Seal Island Reefs.
-This is a wonderful scuba diving and snorkeling spot, with crystal clear water and vibrantly colored living reefs.
+This is a wonderful scuba diving and snorkelling spot, with crystal clear water and vibrantly coloured living reefs.
 A long, white sandy beach is great for exploring, and Prickly Pear’s shallow waters are perfect for families with small children.